expez/edn.el/README.md

 `edn-set-to-list` will turn our internal representation of a set into a list.

-`edn-list-to-set` will create a list from our internal representation of a set.
+`edn-list-to-set` will create our internal representation of a set from a list.

 ## Known limitations